 The purpose of the Catawba College Blue Masque Hall of Fame is to recognize and perpetuate the noteworthy theatre tradition of Catawba College by honoring and memorializing individuals who have made outstanding contributions to this tradition.
 Inductees into the Hall of Fame must have either, attended Catawba College as a full time student, been employed at Catawba as a full or part time faculty/staff member, or contributed to the success of the Blue Masque by performing outstanding service as a volunteer.
 The inducted individuals are recognized for their meritorious life in theatre.

-Immediately preceding the Hall of Fame induction ceremony, at 7:30 p.m., current and former Catawba theatre arts students will present a talent showcase in Hedrick Theatre.
-Tickets, which include admission to this showcase, the induction ceremony, and a reception following.
+Immediately preceding the Hall of Fall induction ceremony on October 18th, at 7:30 p.m., current and former Catawba theatre arts students will present a talent showcase in Hedrick Theatre.
+Tickets include admission to this showcase, the induction ceremony, and a reception following.